We Tried Every Kind of Frozen French Fries We Could Find and These Are Our Favorites

 Somewhere between shoestring and steak fries, these thicker-cut sticks tasted the most salty and savory of all.
 The savoriness was so pronounced I had to check the label to see if they were doused with broth (they weren’t).
 Crispy on the outside, the interior texture was like smooth, salty mashed potatoes.
 Get these if you prefer the kinds of fries that are thick enough to soak up ketchup, malt vinegar, or gravy.

-Do you have a go-to brand of frozen french fries for when the craving strikes at home?
-Is it one of these seven?
+Do you have a go-to brand of frozen french fries you like to make at home?